-I found out later that my dad was with his friend and I kept calling till he answered.
+I kept calling my dad till he answered and I found out later that my dad was digesting this news at his friend’s place.
 I had a million questions.
-I asked how he and mom were, what we were going to do next and badgered him with my questions.
+I asked how he and mom were, what we were going to do next and badgered him with other questions.
 ‘She was upset for a bit but now she is with her friends.
 And I’m not sure about other things yet’, he said calmly.
 I suddenly realized the stupidity of what I was doing.
-Instead of making this easy on him, I was torturing a man who was in total agony and as clueless about the future as I was.
+Instead of making this easy for him, I was torturing a man who was in total agony and as clueless about the future as I was.
 I told him that we will fight this together and that it will be okay like the first time.
 But we both knew the situation was far from being fine.

 Numerous consultations and discussions later, we decided to choose surgery as the treatment option.
 The doctors said the surgery could wait till me and my brother got back from college.
 The tumor was in a cyst and she showed no symptoms whatsoever.
 Me and brother were at the same college, so we met often.
 We used to discuss the course of action and how the treatment should proceed.
 The one month passed in whiff: I attended farewells, enjoyed the last semester with friends and kept talking to mom.
 I kept myself occupied and tried not to think about the future.
 And I think that’s what my parents tried to do: spend every day like they did before all this happened.

-On the day of the surgery, the doctors called my dad in to explain the complications of the surgery and the medical procedures.
-Since the tumor was big, the doctors said that they would have to do a physical examination to assess if the tumor is actually operable.
-The whole process, if surgery was done, would take about 1.5 hours.
-My dad had to sign the mandatory documents that if anything happened to mom during the surgery, the hospital and doctors shouldn’t be held responsible.
+On the surgery day, the doctors called in my dad and me to explain the complications of the surgery and the medical procedures.
+Since the tumor was big, they would have to do a physical examination to assess if the tumor is actually operable.
+The whole procedure, if surgery was possible, would take about 1.5 hours.
+My dad had to sign the mandatory documents stating that if anything happened to mom during the surgery, the hospital and doctors shouldn’t be held responsible.
 We were scared but we believed the worst that could happen was that the tumor would be inoperable.

 Mom was dressed in surgery robes and laid on the stretcher, ready to be taken into the ICU.
 She asked me and my brother to stand beside her and kissed us on the forehead.
 I couldn’t fight back my emotions when I saw tears in her eyes.
 She tried to look brave but she was scared.
 And then, the gravity of the situation hit me: what if something went wrong?
 My brother on the other hand behaved more responsibly.
 He asked her not to be scared and made her smile through her tears.
 She started wiping off her tears and gave the most beautiful and affectionate smile there is, a smile that lingers in my thoughts even today.

-We sat outside the ICU staring at the clock- counting every second , every minute and every hour and the wait growing more painful with time.
-5 hours.
-6 hours.
-7 hours for a surgery that was supposed to last roughly 2 hours.
+We sat outside the ICU staring at the clock: counting every second , every minute and every hour, the wait growing more painful with time.
+5..6..7 hours – for a surgery that was supposed to last roughly 2 hours.
 The doctor came out and told us that her condition was critical.
 When they made the cut, her blood pressure fell and they couldn’t operate on the tumor.
-They were trying to get her back to normal condition.
+They were trying to stabilize her condition all that time.
 After a tormenting wait, they said she was okay and allowed us to see her for a couple of minutes.
-She was under anesthesia and seeing her, I had lost it all.
+She was under anesthesia and seeing her, I almost lost it all.
 But well, my mom isn’t the person who would let go so easy!
 Something that makes me so proud.

 After about a month, she showed symptoms of the liver metastasis and had to see a doctor.
 The doctor recommended she start palliative chemotherapy to ease the pain and other symptoms.
 My grandma recalls even today how my mom held tightly to her and cried that she doesn’t want to undergo chemotherapy again.
 But after our persuasion, she agreed.
-Within couple of sessions they had to discontinue chemotherapy as the morphine given for pain relief caused constipation.
-She was admitted to a hospital for further treatment; her abdomen swelled with the built up fluid.
+Within couple of sessions they had to discontinue chemotherapy due to the side effects she was showing.
+She was admitted to a hospital for further treatment – her abdomen swelled with the built up fluid.

-I went to visit her again and after a couple of days my dad asked me to get back to work.
+I went to visit her and after a couple of days my dad asked me to get back to work.
 This time I adamantly refused and fortunately, I had a high fever and was admitted in the same hospital.
 And a bed right next to her.
-I told her ‘See I told you I won’t go’ and she laughed.
-I just loved being there with her and annoying her with my brilliant mom-daughter future plans.
-It was hard for dad, grandma and family friends to see both of us there but soon they laughed it off too.
+I told her ‘See I told you I wouldn’t leave!’ and she laughed.
+I just loved being there with her and annoying her with our brilliant mom-daughter future plans.
+It was hard for dad, grandma and family friends to see both of us on hospital beds but soon they laughed it off too.
 Now I had an excuse not to get back and I was making the most of the time with her.
 But after ten days, when doctor said I was okay, my dad firmly told me to return to work.
 She came out of everything and he was confident she would fight this too.

 Things were slowly hitting the rock-bottom.
 No matter what the doctors did, she wasn’t recovering.
 Her body swelled up with fluids and removing the fluid didn’t help after a point.
 Soon, they put her only on Salines and stopped her food intake.
 It didn’t stop there.
 We were allowed to give her water only a spoon at a time, once every hour.
 She would plead for food and water but we remained heartless.
 How I wish we let her do what she wanted!

 She was dehydrated and unconscious most of the time.
 Agony and pain can’t describe what I saw.
 At nights, she would hallucinate and see imaginary things in the air.
 My brother would pat her head gently and tell her nobody was there.
-Sometimes we couldn’t reason with her, other times she would listen like a kid and fall asleep.
+Sometimes we couldn’t reason with her, other times she would listen like a baby and fall asleep.
 It was my brother’s birthday and she could barely speak and remember stuff.
 I told her it was Harsha’s birthday; she gave a feeble smile and said she knew.
 She tried to say something but we couldn’t understand.
-After a while I got it: ‘Where is the new shirt?’ she asked my brother.
+After a while I got it: ‘Where is the new shirt?’, she was asking my brother.

-That morning, I went to see her before my flight and she barely recognized me.
+That morning, before my flight, I went to visit her and she barely recognized me.
 I cried and my heart refused to go back.
 I went back to work the same morning and occupied myself with work I had to finish.
 I was tired from the sleepless nights.
 So, I went home early and fell asleep.
 The phone rang; it was my cousin.
 I knew it was really late and I ignored the first call hoping it was a regular call.
-The truth was I didn’t want to answer the call.
+The truth is I didn’t want to answer the call.
 The next time he called, I picked up, still sleepy, confused and scared.
-My bhabi spoke to me and I asked ‘Did you have dinner?’ and some routine questions.
+My bhabi spoke to me and I asked ‘Did you have dinner?’ and other casual questions.
 Talking at 3 A.M about this stuff is normal I told myself.
 Then, my cousin spoke: ‘Mom’s condition is serious, you need to be there’.
 I asked him if something happened.
-But I knew what was happening and I felt numb.
-I called my dad who told me that her condition was serious.
-After my repeated yelling and crying, while our world was being torn apart, he said ‘What do you want to know.
-She’s gone, she left us forever.’ and hung up.
+But I knew what was coming and I felt numb.
+I called my dad and he told me that her condition was very serious.
+After my repeated yelling and crying, while our world was being torn apart, he spoke ‘What do you want to know..she’s gone, she left us forever.’ and hung up.